Watch Videos Covering Animal Care & Control Ordinance Information

 On Property - When restraining an animal on your property, it is unlawful to use a rope, chain, or cord fastened directly to the animal's neck, nor may a choker chain be used for tethering an animal.
 Animals that must be tied must have a collar or harness made of nylon or leather.
 The tying device shall be at least six feet in length and attached to the collar or harness with a swivel device on the anchor and collar end to prevent tangling.
 The animal must not be able to leave the owner's property while restrained.

 Shelter Must Be Available - An animal, while tethered outside, must have access to proper shelter at all times.
-The person responsible for the animal must keep the area in a sanitary condition to prevent odor and health problems.
+All indoor and outdoor Animal enclosures, including pens, fenced areas,and areas in which an Animal is tied, fastened, hitched, leashed, enclosed, or confined, shall be kept in a sanitary condition.
+The Persons responsible for the Animals shall regularly, and more frequently if necessary, clean and maintain all Animal enclosures and areas of Animal contact to prevent odor, health and sanitation issues.
 In addition, the animal and its shelter must be located on dry ground that is mud free.
 The shelter must be designed to specifically shelter an animal, with a roof and three sides free of leaks and openings to the wind and rain, and a forth side allowing access that is protected from the elements.

 Noisy Dogs - No person shall allow an animal to bark, yelp, whine, howl, or make sounds common to its species in excess, continuously for 15 minutes or for a total of 20 minutes in a one hour period.
 To address excess nuisance problems, an affidavit process may be offered which will result in the animal owner being summoned to Court.

 Animals in Vehicles - An animal cannot be left unattended in a vehicle when the conditions in that vehicle would pose a health hazard to the animal.